fitchtech/azure-devops/README.md

 ### Test Stage

-Steps templates to insert into jobs of test stage in the [stages](./docs/stages.md)
+Steps templates to insert into jobs of the test stage in [stages](./docs/stages.md)

 - [Visual Studio Tests](./docs/steps/test/visualStudioTest.md): Run VS Test suites in a dotNet project

 ### Promote or Reject Deployments

-The promote and reject stages are for deployment jobs to promote or reject deployments from the deploy stage.
-For example, when using a canary deployment strategy for Kubernetes manifests it conditionally promotes on the success of test jobs and ready state of the canary pods.
-If any test job fails the reject stage runs to automatically delete a deployment that is not functionig.
+With several deployment strategies in the deploy stage, deployments can be promoted on success or rejected on failure.
+For example, when using a canary deployment strategy for Kubernetes manifests.
+It can conditionally promote the canary pods on success of the test jobs and ready state of the canary pods.
+If the test jobs have failures then deployment jobs in the reject stage automatically delete the deployments that are not functioning.

-Additionally these stages could be used with Infrastructure as Code (IaC) for blue/green deployments.
-For example, in the deploy stage deploy the green stack.
-Test the green field stack, if they succeed, then in the promote stage swap the environments.
+Additionally, these stages could use Infrastructure as Code (IaC) for blue/green deployments.
+For example, in the deploy stage the green stack is deployed.
+Test the green field stack and if they succeed, then in the promote stage swaps the environments.
 Promoting the green environment to blue and demoting the previous stack.
 Using the reject stage if the green stack fails.

 #### Kubernetes Canary Strategy